Bitscoper/Bitscoper_CV_WorkBench/README.md

-# Bitscoper YOLOv8 WorkBench
+# Bitscoper CV WorkBench
-A streamlit project for Ultralytics YOLOv8
+A computer vision project on Streamlit using OpenCV, Ultralytics YOLOv8, and MediaPipe